 The process to be adopted will depend upon the business area in which the penalty arises and customer type.
 Details of how MSD applies in each business stream are given below.

-All referrals are now made using the Penalty Decisions and Actions Checklist (PDAC), including those retained within the business.
-The case referral is made using the PDAC system with a prominent note that it will be monitored ‘in house’ by Specialist PT and is for MSD statistical purposes only.
+All referrals are now made using the National Payment Processing System (NPPS), including those retained within the business.
+The case referral is made using the NPPS system with a prominent note that it will be monitored ‘in house’ by Specialist PT and is for MSD statistical purposes only.
 The Specialist PT business area will then need to make a separate notification to the Specialist Case Team for recording and monitoring purposes.